CIGIE Fellows Program

 Program Process and Components

-- The target cohort start date is between April and June 2017, with the rotational assignments ending between October and December 2017.
+- The target cohort start date is October 2018, with the rotational assignments ending between October and April 2019.

 - Home OIGs develop, negotiate, and approve the Fellow’s IDP.

-- Approved candidates identify their preferred interagency assignments in order of preference but host OIGs, in consultation with the CIGIE IFP Program Manager, make the final decision on which Fellow is selected to which OIG based on the needs of the Host OIG, qualifications of the Fellow and stated preferences of the Fellow.
+- Approved candidates identify their preferred interagency assignments in order of preference but host OIGs, in consultation with the CFP Management Team, make the final decision on which Fellow is selected to which OIG based on the needs of the Host OIG, qualifications of the Fellow and stated preferences of the Fellow.

 - Host and Home OIGs collaboratively define the goals, responsibilities, training, travel, and other factors associated with the rotation assignment.